ElijahKR/EasyAOP/README.md

 Looks great!

-A well-architected should strive for loosely coupled designs between object that intercact.
+A well-architected should strive for loosely coupled designs between object that intercact[1].
 So we usually coding like this.

     Foo foo = new Foo();